Lab 1: Introduction to Python, Part I

 -17

 Sometimes it is useful to swap the values of given variables.
-The following does not work.
-(Try it out!)
+Run the following code in your Colab notebook:

 >>> x = 2